I strive to provide helpful information, including smart and fun methods for solving everyday problems.

 Let me start by saying there is not going to be too much emphasis on the negative in this review.
-I love tortilla chips in general, and although these chips are not perfect – and I will eventually get to the negative – Julio’s tortilla chips are easily my favorite of those you can buy in a store.
-(Among the contenders for "best," I’m not counting hot, freshly made tortilla chips from a restaurant.)
+I love tortilla chips in general, and although these chips are not perfect—and I will eventually get to the negative—Julio’s tortilla chips are easily my favorite of those you can buy in a store.
+Please note that among the contenders for "best," I’m not counting hot, freshly made tortilla chips from a restaurant.

 I live in Texas and discovered Julio’s chips at my local Brookshire’s grocery store several years ago.
 I was already hooked on Julio’s salsa and was in the store buying my fix of at least two or three little tubs of the freshly made, refrigerated stuff.
 The checker noticed I was buying Julio’s salsa and asked me if I had ever tried Julio’s chips.
 I didn’t even realize the company made chips, but with salsa that delicious, I suspected the chips must be good.

-Julio’s Chips are delicious on their own, with a crock of my special recipe for the Best Queso Ever, crumbled into a hot big bowl of the Easiest Homemade Pinto Beans on the Planet, made into a big plate of nachos, served alongside a big bowl of Easy, Healthy Chilli, or dipped into Julio’s salsa.
+Julio’s Chips are delicious on their own, with a crock of my special recipe for the Best Queso Ever, crumbled into a hot big bowl of the Easiest Homemade Pinto Beans on the Planet, made into a big plate of nachos, or dipped into Julio’s salsa.